Marking Criteria Calibration

-Marking criteria calibration involves an iterative process where staff work with draft criteria and standards alongside samples of student work in order to ensure that the new criteria and standards are appropriate, and are being used appropriately in marking (Prosser, 2014).
-Essentially, the marking team judge sample assessments against the draft marking proforma, compare marks, and discuss discrepancies.
+Marking criteria calibration involves an iterative process where staff work with samples of student work in order to either create new marking criteria or ensure that draft criteria and standards are appropriate, and are being used appropriately in marking (Prosser, 2014).
+Essentially, the marking team mark sample assessments, compare marks, discuss discrepancies, and improve the draft criteria and/or move toward consistency in their marking.

 A calibration example